open-contracting-extensions/ocds_essentialAssets_extension/README.md

 ### 2023-06-13

-* Convert `Lot.essentialAssets` from an object to an array.
+* Change `Lot.essentialAssets` from an object to an array.

 ### 2023-04-05